awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-getting-started.md

 ### Step 4: Launching your software on Amazon EC2<a name="step-4-launch-your-software-on-amazon-elastic-compute-cloud-amazon-ec2"></a>

-Before you launch your Amazon EC2 instance, you need to decide if you want to launch with 1\-Click launch or if you want to launch using the Amazon EC2 Console\.
+Before you launch your Amazon EC2 instance, you need to decide if you want to launch with 1\-Click launch or if you want to launch using the Amazon EC2 console\.
 1\-Click launch helps you launch quickly with recommended default options such as security groups and instance types\.
 With 1\-Click launch, you can also see your estimated monthly bill\.
-If you prefer more options, such as launching in an Amazon Virtual Private Cloud \(Amazon VPC\) or using Spot Instances, then you should launch using the Amazon EC2 Console\.
-The following procedures walk you through subscribing to the product and launching an EC2 instance using either 1\-Click launch or the Amazon EC2 Console\.
+If you prefer more options, such as launching in an Amazon Virtual Private Cloud \(Amazon VPC\) or using Spot Instances, then you should launch using the Amazon EC2 console\.
+The following procedures walk you through subscribing to the product and launching an EC2 instance using either 1\-Click launch or the Amazon EC2 console\.

 #### Launching on Amazon EC2 using 1\-Click launch<a name="to-launch-on-amazon-ec2-using-1-click-launch"></a>